How To Start A Side Hustle: The Complete Guide To Setting Up and Running A Side Business Successfully

 You’re going to need a plan to track your progress and milestones!
 As you’re drafting a business plan for the beginning stages of your side business, ask yourself questions such as:

 As mentioned above, commit to setting aside a certain amount of time per week that you can devote to building your side business.
 This will almost certainly involve some tough choices.
 If you spend lots of time each week playing video games or reading your Twitter feed, those are obvious places to cut back.
 However, if you truly want your side hustle to grow and thrive, you’ll likely have to make some harder cuts.
-Going out with friends, going to the gym, taking a morning jog before work, and even sleeping — these are all things you may have to reduce if you want to give your business the attention it will need.
+Going out with friends, going to the gym, taking a morning jog before work, and even sleeping — these are all things you may have to reduce if you want to give your business the attention it needs.
 Nobody said this was going to be easy!

 If you’re considering starting a freelance business, you may want to look into accounting software that can help you with creating contracts.
 I should note that Square provides template contracts, free of charge.